yuseflo/Interactive-Lab-Hub/Lab 1/README.md

 **What concerns or opportunitities are influencing the way you've designed the device to look?**

-The main reason for designing the device on top of the fridge and not on the front is that when the fridge is open then the device would be attached to the door and would not be in the eyesight of the user.
-However, when designing the device on top of the fridge, we have to make sure that there is a certain elevation of the object to let the user see the color of the device better.
-In general, different shapes can be used to design the device but I would tend to the design that ensures the best stability on the fridge's surface.
+The reason designing the device on the front of the kitchen cabinet instead of on the microwave is that when I attach the device to the microwave, there might be stability issues on the microwave's door.
+I also believe that it won't be very beneficial in terms of heat transfer which could destroy the device.
+It was also necessary to me that the device is in the eyesight of the user.
+It may occur that the user is not in the kitchen and is not watching the device, then the device gives in case of burning food auditory as well as haptic feedback to let the user know that they should check the food in the kitchen.
+I believe that using different senses to interact with a device is nowadays very important.

 ## Part F. Record